nicholaskim6/personal-website/app/data/about.md

 ### More on myself

 I spend a good amount of time thinking about fairly random things.
 Open-ended questions/thoughts tend to frequently pop up in my head, and
-I find it stimulating to try to break down and understand these ideas at fundamental, generalizable levels.
+I find it interesting to break down and try to understand these ideas at fundamental, generalizable levels.
 In addition to thinking about these things on my own, I also enjoy debating them with others when possible.
-A few topics I frequently find myself thinking about are moral justifications, societal assumptions, and hypothetical explanations.
+A few general topics I frequently find myself thinking about are moral justifications, the validity of assumptions, and explanations for phenomena.
 If a thought comes up when I'm busy and can't give it my full attention, I like to record it in a file so that I can revisit it later.
 <br><br>
 I have a strong liking for music.
 Listening to, playing, and occasionally composing music makes up a significant portion